- Forms &

-4) Applied within 60 days of completing their program (*ISS recommends 90 days prior to desired start date)
+4) Applied within 60 days of completing their program (*ISS recommends 90 days prior to program end date)

 5) Employment within the completed field of study (*no employment offer needed at time of application)

-Students may apply up to 90 days before their desired OPT start date, but NO LATER THAN 60 days beyond their graduation date or the end date of their I-20 (whichever is earlier).
+Students may apply up to 90 days before their program end date (graduation date).
 Since OPT must be obtained from USCIS, and can take a full three months (or more) to secure, students are encouraged to plan ahead and file applications timely.
 If an OPT application is received by USCIS more than 60 days after the program completion date, the student will not be eligible for OPT.

 Students interested in applying for OPT should:

 If a student is outside Rochester and is unable to make an appointment to file OPT, all application materials should be mailed/FedEx’d to the International Student Services office.
-The student should also include a memo with their materials, with the following information: student’s first and last name, RIT ID #, current mailing address, phone number, non-RIT email address, and desired OPT start date.
-The ISS Advisor will assist the student through email, phone, and fax to complete the application.
+The student should also include the Out of Area OPT Checklist with their application materials.

 During the OPT application process, ISS recommends that student limit travel outside the U.S. if possible.
 Prior to graduation (before the I-20 expires), students should carry all of their immigration documents, along with an Enrollment Verification form from the Registrar’s Office.
 If there is a gap between the I-20 end date and the OPT start date (i.e. grace period), students should not travel outside the U.S. until their OPT application has been approved.